Skip to main content

 • TimeoutEvent

-For details on Azure SQL logs and metrics, see Enable logging in Azure help.
+For details on Azure SQL logs and metrics, refer to the Azure documentation.

 Sample log messages